 Structure, Scope And Purpose

-A futures contract is subject to standardization and uniformity, besides the requirement of margin payments.
-Conversely, the terms of trade are flexible in a forward contract, and can be negotiated to fit the requirements of the trading parties.
-While futures are highly liquid, forwards are typically illiquid, or low on liquidity.
+A futures contract is subject to standardisation and uniformity, besides the requirement of margin payments.
+Conversely, the terms of trade are flexible in a forward contract and can be negotiated to fit the requirements of the trading parties.
+While futures are highly liquid, forwards are typically low on liquidity.
 ETF Futures are typically more active in segments, like stocks, indices, currencies and commodities, while OTC Forwards usually sees larger participation in currency and commodity segments.

-While a future contract is regulated by the framework or rules provided by the government, a forward contract is directly negotiated between the buyer and the seller, without the involvement of any government-approved intermediary.
-Future contracts are ETF contracts, thereby implying the requirement of being quoted and traded via stock exchanges, while forwards contracts execute transactions as per the negotiated terms of the two parties.
+A futures contract is regulated by the framework or rules provided by the government.
+On the other hand, a forwards contract is directly negotiated between the buyer and the seller without the involvement of any government-approved intermediary.
+Hence, the transaction method for futures contracts is managed through the stock exchanges, while forwards contracts execute transactions as per the negotiated terms of the two parties.

 Price Discovery Mechanism/Pricing

-The in-built feature of standardization allows for an efficient price discovery mechanism for future contracts, while the absence of a centralized framework allows for an inefficient price discovery mechanism for forward contracts, in a completely informal market.
-While the price of futures is transparent, forwards have opaque and arbitrary pricing.
+Standardisation in futures contracts allows for an efficient price discovery mechanism.
+However, the absence of a centralised framework results in an inefficient price discovery mechanism for forwards contracts in a completely informal market.
+While the price of futures contracts is transparent, forwards have opaque pricing dictated by the two agreeing parties.

-Forwards are subject to counter-party risks.
-This is a type of risk accruing from the very nature of the private terms and agreements, that are negotiated.
-For instance, one of the parties can refuse to honour the terms of the agreement at the time of settlement.
-Besides, the forward contracts are also subject to default risk, in the case of the trading party not settling the dues on the specified date.
-Future contracts, however, don't pose any counter-party risks because the stock exchange acts as a counter-party for all parties.
-Alongside, all the market positions are recorded by the stock exchange after the end of the daily trading session, known as Marked-to-Market settlement.
-As the trading parties are bound by the terms of the contract - through the stock exchange - there is no risk of default in payment on the maturity date.
+Forwards contracts are subject to counterparty risks where one of the parties can refuse to honour the terms of the agreement at the time of settlement.
+Besides, forwards contracts are also subject to default risk owing to a trading party not settling the dues on the specified date.
+Future contracts, however, do not pose any counterparty risks as the stock exchange acts as a regulatory body for all the parties.
+Furthermore, all the market positions are recorded by the stock exchange after the end of the daily trading session, known as a Marked-to-Market settlement.
+As the contract terms bind the trading parties through the stock exchange, there is no risk of default in payment on the maturity date.

-After knowing the difference between future and forward, you can now commence your investment journey with clarity and confidence.
-You should also remember that a trusted and reliable financial partner can play a key role in ensuring that you make wise investment decisions.
-Remember, a reputed broking firm can provide you manifold advantages such as zero Demat and trading account opening fees, zero Demat AMC for one-year, free brokerage for a month, cutting-edge trading platforms and mobile apps and a single account for all investment options.
+After knowing the difference between a futures and a forwards contract, you can now commence your investment journey with clarity and confidence.
+However, before you start investing, you should understand that a trusted and reliable financial partner can play a key role in ensuring that you make wise investment decisions.
+Remember, a reputed broking firm can provide you manifold advantages such as zero Demat account and trading account opening fees, zero Demat AMC for one-year, cutting-edge trading platforms and mobile apps and a single account for all investment options.